MrGiovanni/CARE/documents/DOWNLOAD.md

 ## 3. (Example) Run the Download Command

-Use `huggingface-cli download` with `--allow-patterns` and `--ignore-patterns` to fetch only the subfolder you need.
+Use `huggingface-cli download` with `--inlcude` and `--exclude` to fetch only the subfolder you need.
 For example, to grab the `diffusion/` folder from the `TianyuLin/CARE` repo:

 ```bash
 huggingface-cli download TianyuLin/CARE \